Johnstone Strait Guided Sea Kayaking Day Trip

-The Johnstone Strait Wildlife Opportunity Guided Sea Kayaking Day Trip departs from our store adjacent to the boat ramp in picturesque Telegraph Cove on northern Vancouver Island.
-You will need to arrive here by 9-45 am on the day of your tour as we plan to be on the water by 10 to 10-15am.
-The tour starts with introductions to your fellow adventurers and a brief safety and paddling technique discussion to ensure your comfort on the water.
-After being fitted to your kayak you will be ready for launch into the natural harbor of Telegraph Cove.
+Our Day Trip departs from picturesque Telegraph Cove on northern Vancouver Island.
+You will need to arrive here by 9:45 a.m. on the day of your tour as we plan to be on the water by 10:15 a.m.
+The day starts with introductions to your fellow adventurers and a brief discussion on safety and paddling to ensure you're comfortable on the water.
+After being fitted to your kayak you will be ready for launch into the natural harbour of Telegraph Cove.
 Here you will have some time to get used to being afloat before we head through the narrow opening to Johnstone Strait and the seemingly unending wilderness beyond.

-The day’s route will take you North Easterly with the spectacular, rugged coast of Vancouver Island on your right, the distant mountains of mainland BC on your left and the realm of the Orca in between.
+The morning will be spent headed North Easterly with the spectacular, rugged coast of Vancouver Island on your right, the distant mountains of mainland BC on your left and the dynamic Johnstone Strait in between.
 Our tours focus on the journey; we try to ensure that all stress is left behind in the parking lot.
-The tour route provides our guides with the opportunity to share with you, their knowledge of the area, intertidal creatures, plants and depending on how your luck is running, Orcas or Killer Whales & other whales, Pacific Harbor Seals, sea lions, dolphins & porpoises, deer, mink, river otters, Bald Eagles and Black Bears; All in their natural environment.
-It follows a meandering route that will explore the islands and coves that dot this part of the coast.
-Emphasis is on wildlife, scenery and nature interpretation; however our guides will be more than happy to provide ongoing instruction to improve your paddling technique.
+Our guides are keen to share their knowledge of the area, intertidal creatures, plants and whatever swims by the day you are out.
+We make no guarantees when it comes to wildlife, however a wide variety of creatures have been sighted on day trips in the past: orca, humpbacks, harbour seals, sea lions, dolphins, porpoises, deer, mink, river otters, bald eagles and black bears; All in their natural environment.
+The tour follows a meandering route along the Vancouver Island shoreline, visiting small groups of islands, remote beaches and rugged rocky shoreline.

-The chance of seeing the Killer Whales or Orcas while kayaking are about 50% from mid-July through September and slightly higher in August.
+The chance of seeing the orca while kayaking are about 50% from mid-July through September and slightly higher in August.
 Much better than the chance of winning the lottery!
-Before mid-July, it is unlikely to see the Orcas on a day trip as there is not enough salmon, in the area the day trip paddles, at that time of year.
+Before mid-July, it is unlikely to see orca on a day trip as there are not enough salmon, in the area the day trip paddles, at that time of year.

 Our guides all carry marine VHF radios and monitor the local chatter to ensure that we never miss an opportunity to see whales, bears or other wildlife.
 They also carry hydrophones, an underwater microphone with an external amplifier.
-Should there be whales nearby, these enable us to hear them as well as see them!
+Should there be whales nearby, your guide will allow you to listen in on orca's unique calls!

-Bring your lunch and something to drink as we will stop for a while at lunchtime, on a remote beach overlooking Johnstone Strait.
-Marine wildlife frequents this area so keep your eyes peeled; we have had some incredible marine mammal sighting from the beach during lunch.
+Bring your lunch and something to drink as you will stop for a while at lunchtime, on a remote beach overlooking Johnstone Strait.
+Marine wildlife frequents this area so keep your eyes peeled, we have had some incredible marine mammal sighting from the beach during lunch.

-After our lunch stop we begin the paddle back to Telegraph Cove, again we will stop to explore areas that abound with the intertidal & invertebrate life that thrives in our cold, nutrient rich waters.
-We regularly see Sea Urchins of various colors, Purple Stars, Bat Stars, Sunflower Stars with many legs, Brittle Stars, all sorts of crabs and other shellfish and the ever present Bull Kelp.
+After our lunch stop you will begin the paddle back to Telegraph Cove, again you will stop to explore areas that abound with the intertidal & invertebrate life that thrives in our cold, nutrient rich waters.
+We regularly see sea urchins of various colours, ochre stars, leather stars, sunflower stars with many legs, brittle stars, all sorts of crabs and other shellfish and the abundant bull kelp.
 Naturally, if opportunity to observe the lager mammals occurs, we will take it.
-We plan to arrive back in Telegraph Cove at between 4 and 4-30pm.
+The day trip typically arrives back in Telegraph Cove between 4 and 4:30 p.m.